FlorianCassayre/FlorianCassayre.github.io/_posts/2019-05-09-ambient-occlusion-prototype.md

 The trick used to generate a random vector in a sphere is to first generate a random vector in a cube (trivial), and discard it if its norm is greater than one.
 Finally if the scalar product between the vector and the normal is negative that means it is not in the hemisphere, so the opposite vector is chosen instead.

-{% figure caption:"Scene rendered without colors and only ambient occlusion; radius was set to 1 distance unit and sampling to 300 rays per pixel" %}
 ![](/img/ambient_occlusion_alone.bmp){: .image-large }
-{% endfigure %}

-{% figure caption:"The same scene with the previous effects" %}
+{: .caption }
+Scene rendered without colors and only ambient occlusion; radius was set to 1 distance unit and sampling to 300 rays per pixel

 ![](/img/ambient_occlusion_all.bmp){: .image-large }

-{% endfigure %}
+{: .caption }
+The same scene with the previous effects

 The results are quite encouraging, even though the rendering time has drastically increased (the previous images took half an hour to complete).
 As we are working on implementing an efficient queriable structure for the scene, we are confident that this issue will be solved or at least greatly reduced when we merge the two.